tp1de/ioBroker.ems-esp/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**
 A clear and concise description of what the bug is.

-** Releated to gateway and adapter configuration
+** Releated to gateway(s) and/or adapter configuration

 B Which version of the ems-esp adapter are you using?
-C is this bug related to the ems-esp or km200 gateway? (which hardware are you using?)
+C is this bug related to the ems-esp or km200 gateway? (which gateway hardware are you using?)
 D please descripe software versions of the ems-esp firmware and/or km200 gateway E please post screenshot(s) of the adapter config